Tiberriver256/azure-devops-node-api/docs/getting-started/getting-started.md

 # Getting Started with Azure DevOps Node API

+**Navigation**: [Home](../index.md) > [Getting Started](./index.md) > Getting Started Guide

 ## Overview

-This guide will help you get started with the Azure DevOps Node API, a JavaScript/TypeScript client library for interacting with Azure DevOps Services and Azure DevOps Server.
+This guide will help you get started with the Azure DevOps Node API, a JavaScript/TypeScript client library for interacting with Azure DevOps.
 Whether you're building DevOps tools, integrating with your existing systems, or automating your workflows, this guide will help you take your first steps with the API.

 ## Prerequisites